HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 reports requested:

-policy Area/
+Policy Area/

-Review is: <(P&Z Oril~ (CC/BOCC Only) (P&Z then to CC/BOCC)
+4. Review is:, (P&Z Only) (CC/BOCC Only) (P&Z then to CC/BOCC)

 6. Did you tell applicant to submit list of ADJACENT PROPERTY